James Brown: 1962–1966: Mr. Dynamite

 In 1964, seeking bigger commercial success, Brown and Bobby Byrd formed the production company, Fair Deal, linking the operation to the Mercury imprint, Smash Records.
-King Records, however, fought against this and was granted an injunction preventing Brown from releasing any recordings for the label.
+King Records fought against this and was granted an injunction preventing Brown from releasing any recordings for the label.
 Prior to the injunction, Brown had released three vocal singles, including the blues-oriented hit "Out of Sight", which further indicated the direction his music was going to take.
-Touring throughout the year, Brown and the Famous Flames grabbed more national attention after giving an explosive show-stopping performance on the live concert film The T.A.M.I.
+Touring throughout the year, Brown and the Famous Flames grabbed more national attention after delivering an explosive show-stopping performance on the live concert film The T.A.M.I.
 Show.
 The Flames' dynamic gospel-tinged vocals, polished choreography and timing as well as Brown's energetic dance moves and high-octane singing upstaged the proposed closing act, the Rolling Stones.

-Having signed a new deal with King, Brown released his song "Papa's Got a Brand New Bag" in 1965, which became his first top ten pop hit and won him his first Grammy Award.
-Brown also signed a production deal with Loma Records.
-Later in 1965, he issued "I Got You", which became his second single in a row to reach number-one on the R&B chart and top ten on the pop chart.
-Brown followed that up with the ballad "It's a Man's Man's Man's World", a third Top 10 Pop hit (No. 1 R&B) which confirmed his stance as a top-ranking performer, especially with R&B audiences from that point on.
+Having signed a new deal with King, in 1965 Brown released his song "Papa's Got a Brand New Bag", which became his first top-ten pop hit and won him his first Grammy Award.
+Brown signed a production deal with Loma Records.
+Later in 1965, he issued "I Got You", which became his second single in a row to reach number one on the R&B chart and top ten on the pop chart.
+Brown followed that up with the ballad "It's a Man's Man's Man's World", a third Top-10 Pop hit (No. 1 R&B), which confirmed his stance as a top-ranking performer, especially with R&B audiences, from that point on.